andersfylling/disgord/README.md

 </div>

 ## About
-Go module with context support that handles some of the difficulties from interacting with Discord's bot interface for you; websocket sharding, auto-scaling of websocket connections, advanced caching, helper functions, middlewares and lifetime controllers for event handlers, etc.
+Go module with context support that handles some of the difficulties from interacting with Discord's bot interface for you; websocket sharding, auto-scaling of websocket connections, advanced caching (cache replacement strategies to restrict memory usage), helper functions, middlewares and lifetime controllers for event handlers, etc.

+This package is intented to be used with the gateway to keep the cache up to date.
+You should treat data as read only, since they simply represent the discord state.
+To change the discord state you can use the REST methods and the gateway commands, which will eventually update your local state as well.

+If you want a more lightweight experience you can disable/reject events that you do not need or want to keep track of.
+Be careful as this might break certain things.

 ## Warning
 Remember to read the docs/code for whatever version of disgord you are using.
 This README file tries reflects the latest state in the develop branch.